Veracity for Class Maritime Portal

 Hold Arrangements

-My applications > Steel Load Planner > Hold Arrangements
+My services > Steel Load Planner > Hold Arrangements

 2. Select which Tier arrangement to place in the hold, how much space to leave for lashing, and how many repeats of the arrangement to be placed.
 It is possible to input multiple different Tier arrangements.
 Only the Tier arrangements which are assigned to the hold will be shown as available in the list.
 Note: In order to leave space between the aft bulkhead and the first row of steel coils, choose “Space” instead of an Arrangement and specify the Space).